 THE WORLD IS BROKEN AND BREAKING.
-A tiny invisible virus has been killing multitudes and terrorizing the human race for the past two years.
+Wildfires are ravaging the earth.
+A tiny invisible virus has been killing multitudes and terrorizing the human race for the past three years.
 And will continue to until…?

-Along with the virus we are experiencing ecological disasters, climate weirding, unprecedented famine, war and violence.
+Ecological disasters, global warming, climate weirding, unprecedented famine, war and violence.
 Everywhere, all the time.

 Rabbi Avraham Yitzchak HaCohen Kook ZT’L was deeply concerned about Israel and the world.
 He saw the brokenness and devoted his life to repair.
 To tikkun-repair, fixing.
 To tshuva-return, penitence.